 How do I sign up for the Dance Minor?

 Once you have completed a minimum of 45 credits, have taken at least one Dance course, and have declared a major you can sign up for the Dance Minor.
 The UW now requires that students declare all minors with their major adviser.
-If you have questions about the minor and desire some advising support, please make an appointment with the Dance Program advisor to discuss your questions.
+If you have questions about the minor and desire some advising support, please make an appointment with the Department of Dance advisor to discuss your questions.
 The advising office is located in Meany 256 and there are advising sign up times posted outside the office.

 How do I apply to be a Dance Major?